d3b4g/leonids/_posts/callme.md

 So now the binary analysis is out of the way.
 Lets start fuzzing the binary.
 Generate the unique pattern and send to the program.

 #### rarun2 profile
-In radare2, when it gets to interact with a debugger.
+In radare2, when it gets to interact with a debugger, we need to use rarun2.

 This program is used as a launcher for running programs with different environments, arguments, permissions, directories and overridden default file descriptors.
 Source: man rarun2